AliceSchuberg/Mini-Game-Plat/README.md

 ## Program Behavior

-### Server Part
+### Server part

-1. When the program runs, it search for "users.txt" in same directory to load all users' info into HashMap.
+1. When the program runs, it attempts to locate users.db.
+If not found, it will create a new one.

-2. Program continues in a loop to accept client connection and put in a thread (Multi-Connection Enabled!)
+2. Program continues in a loop to accept client connection and put it in a thread.

 3. For each connection, the server communicates with client using Message object defined in the package.

-4. Based on the Message.requestType attribute, the server determine which action to perform (possible actions as followed)
+4. Based on the operations.OperationType object, the server determine which action to perform (possible actions as followed)

 ```
-0: login Authentication
-1: request for downloading
-2: request for uploading
-3: request for registering (note: only upon registering, the users' info would be written into "users.txt")
+1 -> sign-in /authentication
+2 -> sign-up
+3 -> create room
+4 -> find public room
+5 -> join /search room
+6 -> start game
+7 -> gaming
+8 -> result /exit room
+9 -> search (if room exists)
 ```

-5. IF the client request for 2/3, the server will prepare a new port and thread dedicated to transfer the file
+5. Upon accepting request 3, it will create a GameSession instance running on an individual thread.

 ### Client Part